WHAT TO SEE IN MADEIRA? WHERE IS THE MOST BEAUTIFUL PART OF MADEIRA? WHEN IS THE BEST TIME TO VISIT MADEIRA?

 Levada do Caldeirão Verde is in the heart of the Queimadas Forest Natural Park, 980 meters above sea level, just above the small town of Santana.

-Built in the 18th century, this levada was used to collect water from the Caldeirão Verde river for irrigation.
+Built in the 18th century, this levada was used to collect water from the Caldeirão Verde River for irrigation.

 Levada do Caldeirão Verde is 6.5km one way.
-At the end of the hike, you will end up at a stunning waterfalls.
+At the end of the hike, you will end up at a stunning waterfall.
 On the way you will cross tunnels, see many waterfalls, and observe the beautiful nature of Madeira.
-Some points allow you to have an unobstructed view and glimpse of the ocean, a real treat for the eyes.
+Some points allow you to have an unobstructed view and a glimpse of the ocean, a real treat for the eyes.